-In 2022, a total of 272 foreign nationals were detained for the purpose of forcible removal in DC Padinska Skelal.
-Out of that number, 90 of them were from Afghanistan, 40 from Syria but also several foreigners originating from Türkiye, Iraq, Somalia and other countries in which detainees could face refoulement, especially if there is a possibility of the direct return to such countries (Türkiye for instance).
-Out of the above number of detained foreign nationals, 111 of them was removed via plane, 61 of them was readmitted to Bulgaria, while 16 of them was introduced in the assisted voluntary return (AVR) program conducted in the cooperation with the IOM.
-As for the rest, it is reasonable to assume that some of them were still detained at the moment this Report was concluded, but also that some of them were released due to the lack of possibility of return, such as one citizen of Türkiye959 and one Kyrgyzstan960 national who were protected by interim measures indicated by the CAT.
+Türkiye, Iraq, Somalia and other countries in which detainees could face refoulement, especially if there is a possibility of a direct return to such countries (Türkiye for instance).
+Out of the above number of detained foreign nationals, 111 of them were removed via plane, 61 of them was readmitted to Bulgaria, while 16 of them were channelled through the assisted voluntary return (AVR) program conducted in cooperation with the IOM.